Year Zero (album): Recording

-Composition
+Composition and themes

 The album's music features the styles of industrial rock, electro-industrial, electronic, and digital hardcore.
 Reznor called Year Zero a "shift in direction" in that it "doesn't sound like With Teeth".
 He also said that when he finishes a new album, he has to "go into battle with the people whose job it is to figure out how to sell the record.
 The only time that didn't happen was [for] With Teeth.
 This time, however, [he was] expecting an epic struggle.
 [Year Zero] is not a particularly friendly record and it certainly doesn't sound like anything else out there right now."

 Fifteen original tracks were considered for inclusion on the album, which Reznor described as "Highly conceptual.
 Quite noisy.
 Fucking cool."
-Reznor also described the album as a "collage of sound type of thing", citing musical inspiration from early Public Enemy records, specifically the production techniques of The Bomb Squad.
+Reznor also described the album as a "collage of sound type of thing", citing musical inspiration from early Public Enemy records, specifically the production techniques of the Bomb Squad.
 Most of Year Zero's musical elements were created by Reznor solely on his laptop, as opposed to the instrument-heavy With Teeth.
 AllMusic's review described the album's laptop-mixed sound: "guitars squall against glitches, beeps, pops, and blotches of blurry sonic attacks.
 Percussion looms large, distorted, organic, looped, screwed, spindled and broken."
 Many reviews of the album compared the album's electronic sound to earlier Nine Inch Nails releases such as The Downward Spiral and The Fragile, while contrasting its heavily modified sounds to the more "organic" approach of With Teeth.
 Many critics also commented on the album's overall tone, including descriptions such as "lots of silver and grey ambience" and reference to the album's "oblique tone".
 The New York Times review described the album's sound by saying "Hard beats are softened with distortion, static cushions the tantrums, sneaky bass lines float beneath the surface."
 The article went on to describe individual tracks: "And as usual the music is packed with details: "Meet Your Master" goes through at least three cycles of decay and rebirth; part of the fun of "The Warning" is tracking the ever-mutating timbres."

 Many of the songs on the album feature an extended instrumental ending, which encompasses the entire second half of the three-minute long "The Great Destroyer".
 The album was co-produced by Reznor and Atticus Ross, mixed by long-time collaborator Alan Moulder, and mastered by Brian Gardner.
 The album features instrumental contributions by live band member Josh Freese and vocals by Saul Williams.